macstepien/macstepien.github.io/_posts/2015-08-25-mapping-robot.md

 {% include button.html text="PID Github repository" icon="github" link="https://github.com/macstepien/MappingRobotPID" color="#0366d6" %}

-{% include googleDrivePlayer.html id="1SI5PMQt-zXZ0vf6xvoXPK_p1-t72E7ty/preview" %}
+{% include video.html id="W4FkBKJvG38" title="Mapping robot PID demo" %}

 To create a map of the environment first it was necessary to remove floor points from data from Kinect.
 I tested two approaches - fitting the plane using the RANSAC algorithm and the UV-disparity method (which required lower computational load - instead of plane line was fitted).